ZPI-2024-25/KubernetesAccessManager/docs/authorization.md

   ...
 }
 ```
-In this case, for `VITE_KEYCLOAK_CLIENTNAME` equal to `"ZPI-client"`, KAM would authorize the request based on the roles `"zpi-role"`, `"default-roles-zpi-realm"`, and `"realm-zpi-role"`.
+In this case, for `VITE_KEYCLOAK_CLIENTNAME` equal to `ZPI-client`, KAM would authorize the request based on the roles `zpi-role`, `default-roles-zpi-realm`, and `realm-zpi-role`.
 If at least one of the loaded roles grants the user access to a specific request, the user is successfully authorized.
 Otherwise, an error is returned according to the [API definition](./api-swagger.yaml).

 ### Possible permissions in KAM